When working with Python for AI software, you'll often encounter pip

 requests

-(a network tool):Press Enter to download and install it.pip install requests
+(a networking tool):Press Enter to download and install it.pip install requests

-- Enter:This will list all the modules you've installed and their versions.
+- Enter:This will list all the packages you've installed, along with their versions.

 pip list